ocapuozzo/p4tuning.org/pages/musaic/musaic_ui_instrument.md

 ## Matrix instrument

 As regular tuning instrument, a matrix instrument is instance of a *dual interval space* (DIS), as two-dimentional array of pitches where "rows" are separated by the same interval, the "columns" (non-zero) interval.

 Matrix instrument can be noted as follows: DIS(y,x) where **y** is row interval and **x** is culumn interval.

 {% include image.html file='musaic/violinDIS.png'  alt='samples DIS' caption='DIS(1,7)<br/>violin' %}
 {% include image.html file='musaic/accordionMD.png'  alt='samples DIS' caption='<br/>DIS(2,3)<br/>accordion (right hand)' %}

-For a more formal definition of DIS see [Dual Interval Space in Twentieth-Century Music, Stephen C.Brown](http://mts.oxfordjournals.org/content/25/1/35.abstract){:target="_blank"}.
+Rem : for a formal definition of DIS see [Dual Interval Space in Twentieth-Century Music, Stephen C.Brown](http://mts.oxfordjournals.org/content/25/1/35.abstract){:target="_blank"}.

 ## Case of strings instruments